qcuaeh/molalignlib/README.md

 ### Options

--sort: Remap atom assignments for optimal RMSD calculation.
+-live: Show progress in real time.
+-weight: Use mass weighted distances.
+-sort: Sort atoms by optimal assignment.
+-stdin: Read coordinates from standard input.
 -bias: Enable biasing and iterative convergence.
 -tol *ϵ*: Set biasing tolerance to *ϵ* (defaults to 0.2 Å).
+-test: Use the same pseudo random numbers on every run.
 -count *N*: Set the count convergence threshold to *N* (defaults to 10).
--trials *MAX*: Set the maximum number of trials to *MAX*.
 -out xyz|mol2: Set the output format to XYZ or Mol2 (defaults to XYZ).
 -rec *N*: Set the number of recorded solutions to *N* (defaults to 1).
--test: Use the same pseudo random numbers on every run.
+-trials *MAX*: Set the maximum number of trials to *MAX*.
 -scale *α*: Set biasing scale to *α* (defaults to 1000).
--stdin: Read coordinates from standard input.
--weight: Use mass weighted distances.
--live: Show progress in real time.

 ### Basic usage